UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

    using [Bloom](ricgraph_query_visualize.md#how-to-use-bloom)
    or [Ricgraph Explorer](ricgraph_explorer.md).

-### Restore a Neo4j Desktop database dump of Ricgraph in Neo4j Community Edition
+#### Restore a Neo4j Desktop database dump of Ricgraph in Neo4j Community Edition
+To do this, you can either use the [Ricgraph Makefile](#ricgraph-makefile) and execute command `make restore_graphdb_neo4j_community`, or follow the steps below.

 To restore a
 [Neo4j Desktop database dump of Ricgraph](#create-a-neo4j-desktop-database-dump-of-ricgraph)
 in Neo4j Community Edition, follow these steps: